John Castillo, Ph.D.

 Senior Program Manager, American Indian College Access Program

 As Walking Shield’s Education Program Manager, Lynda Estrella, M.A., is responsible for the American Indian Access Scholarship Program, the Harvard eLearning Program and all other aspects relating to our students’ “Journey to College.”
-Ms. Estrella, who is of Pascua Yaqui/Mexican heritage, received her Masters in Sociology in 2003 and been involved in education since 2004.
+Ms. Estrella, who is of Pascua Yaqui/Mexican heritage, received her Masters in Sociology in 2003 and has been involved in education since 2004.
 In addition to her role at Walking Shield, she is a motivational speaker to students promoting higher education at local colleges as well as an educational consultant to local tribal Temporary Assistance to Needy Families (TANF) programs.

 Program Manager for Operation Walking Shield